1 min. read

 Carbon offset essential to meet temperature goals

-Research by the International Panel on Climate Change (IPCC) indicates that reducing carbon emissions alone will not be enough to limit global warming to 1.5 degrees Celsius.
+Research by the Intergovernmental Panel on Climate Change (IPCC) indicates that reducing carbon emissions alone will not be enough to limit global warming to 1.5 degrees Celsius.
 To achieve this temperature goal, it is also essential to remove carbon from the atmosphere.

 Source: The State of Carbon Dioxide Removal (2023)